TahaBENMALEK/nsafrov1/README.md

 # nsafrov0
-nsafro is a travel website
+print("nsafro is a travel website")